wRothbard/birthstones/README.md

 ## Changes:
 '!' is for bugs in 2012 version that are fixed (as opposed to features that were changed/added) in this fork
+* (2017-03-11) added better placeholder textures for gems where prerendered block is not finished yet
+* (2017-03-11) added new texture for emerald: mineral, item
-* (2017-03-09) changed sun square emission from 10 to 10000
+* (2017-03-10) changed sun square emission from 10 to 100
-* (2017-03-09) new textures for "white diamond": mineral, item [blend file: octagon beveled all but top and bottom by .12 offset]; for topaz: mineral
+* (2017-03-10) new textures for "white diamond": mineral, item [blend file: octagon beveled all but top and bottom by .12 offset]; for topaz: mineral
 * (2017-02-19) new textures for aquamarine: mineral, block, item
 * (2017-02-16) Rerendered Alexandrite block&item; new textures for minerals: Alexandrite, Amethyst; collecting hd versions in etc/hd
 * (2017-02-16) blend file: completely reworked gem shader (blend version 2)